Free Newsletter Sign Up Here

 Eating & Storing Parsley

 Parsley is mainly used as a garnish or a flavouring herb, but it is delicious added to a soup or into a sauce.
-It can be deep fried and served as a separate vegetable but I don’t think that’s particularly healthy.
+It can be deep fried and served as a separate vegetable.

 Parsley is suitable for freezing and drying.

-Parsley is also very good for you.
-It’s extremely high in vitamin K which is essential for blood clotting and healthy bones and contains vitamins C & A along with minerals
+Parsley is a highly nutritious herb that provides a range of vitamins, minerals, and antioxidants.
+In a nutshell, parsley is very good for you.
+Above all, it’s extremely high in vitamin K which is essential for blood clotting and healthy bones and contains vitamins C & A along with minerals

 Our Books – A Growing Offer!